-The three blocks of rows in Table 2 give the estimated tail probabilities of the statistics of interest for the case q = 1000 and m = 8 for the three models considered.
-This combination of q and m was selected because it is the least extreme setting (compared to the most extreme q = 1000, m = 4), where departures from the expected behavior in terms of the distribution of the statistics starts becoming apparent; the results for all other combinations of q and m are provided in the Supplementary Material.
-The following sections give a more detailed discussion on Table 2.
+The three blocks of rows in Table 2 give the estimated tail probabilities of the statistics of interest for the case q = 1000 and m = 8 for all three models considered.
+This combination of q and m was selected because it is the least extreme setting (compared to the most extreme q = 1000, m = 4) where departures from the expected behaviour in terms of the distribution of the statistics starts becoming apparent; the results for all the other combinations of q and m are provided in the Supplementary Materials.
+The following sections give a more detailed discussion on the figures shown in Table 2.